WebDevCaptain/agno-ai-agents/README.md

 - The finance agent uses Qwen 2.5 (1.5B parameter) model.

-- Teh team of agents uses DuckDuckGo search and Yahoo finance to summarize analyst recommendation and share latest news for a company given its stock ticker symbol.
+- The team of agents uses DuckDuckGo search and Yahoo finance to summarize analyst recommendation and share latest news for a company given its stock ticker symbol.

 ---